Sorrow continues and there are no new words to guide us after the death of one of Ireland’s giants, Seamus Heaney

-Our poet, Seamus Heaney, was buried in Bellaghy, in 2013.
-His body brought home from Dublin to rest next to the grave of his little brother, Christopher, whom many of us know from “Mid-Term Break,” a poem now learned by heart by Irish children in schools North and South of the border.
+Ireland's poet, Seamus Heaney, died on this day (August 30) in 2013, and was buried in Bellaghy.
+His body brought home from Dublin to rest next to the grave of his little brother, Christopher, whom many of us know from “Mid-Term Break,” a poem now learned by heart by Irish children in schools north and south of the border.

 I sat all morning in the college sick bay